-Is it only me, or do you also find yourself seeing all those happy photos of your friends/acquaintances getting married while scrolling down your Facebook feed?
-Feels like I’m becoming a second Bridget Jones, “all by myself”… Anyway, since I’m fairy godmother I want to wish all the newlyweds all the best on the new stage of their lives and hence I’m posting here the most famous wedding paintings for good auspices and of course, as usual, some art historical inspiration:
+Is it only me, or do you also find yourself seeing all those happy photos of your friends/acquaintances getting married while scrolling your Facebook feed?
+Feels like I’m becoming a second Bridget Jones, “all by myself”… Anyway, since I’m the fairy godmother I want to wish all the newlyweds all the best on the new stage of their lives and hence I’m posting here the most famous wedding paintings for good auspices and of course, as usual, some art-historical inspiration:

 UPDATE: Dagmar Atynski from Vienna suggests that the leaf is rather of an acanthus plant which is a symbol of long life.
 Any other opinions?

 And here it comes, the special moment!
-Everyone looks so serious but I guess it’s because they are trying very hard not to cry… And then, Rousseau shows us that the nowadays-fashionable weddings en plain air are not our invention at all.
-Spot the dog, a chromatic counterpart to the blinding white of the wedding dress and again, the symbol of fidelity.
+Everyone looks so serious but I guess it’s because they are trying very hard not to cry… And then, Rousseau shows us that the presently-fashionable weddings en plain air are not our invention at all.
+Notice the dog, a chromatic counterpart to the blinding white of the wedding dress and again, the symbol of fidelity.

-By far my favourite part of any wedding! (maybe that’s why I’m not married yet, lol).
-Even at a peasant wedding, there is food in abundance, some good drink, a band trying to sound professional while in reality dreaming of eating too, and kids, always a little bit forgotten sitting in a corner.
-In this genre scene, the newlyweds are not important at all: it’s the guests and the lively atmosphere of a comforting chaos that Bruegel the Elder perfectly portrayed.
+By far my favorite part of any wedding! (maybe that’s why I’m not married yet, lol).
+Even at a peasant wedding, there is food in abundance, some good drink, a band trying to sound professional while in reality dreaming of eating too, and kids = always a little bit forgotten – sitting in a corner.
+In this genre scene, the newlyweds are not important at all: it’s the guests and the lively atmosphere of comforting chaos that Bruegel the Elder perfectly portrayed.

 Party, party, party!

-A day after the wedding, when bride and groom are already gone for their honeymoon, everyone else reconvenes to eat leftovers from the night before.
-The atmosphere is bittersweet, there is somebody a little hangover, somebody who complains about how much their feet hurt from too much dancing or too uncomfortable/high shoes, somebody who reminisces their own wedding, and the parents who feel joy and void at the same time.
+The day after the wedding, when the bride and groom are already gone for their honeymoon, everyone else reconvenes to eat leftovers from the night before.
+The atmosphere is bittersweet, some are a little hungover, some complain about how much their feet hurt from too much dancing or shoes that are too uncomfortable/high, some reminisce about their own wedding, and the parents who feel joy and emptiness at the same time.